These are the 2 steps to set the correct Camera Field Of View (FOV) for your camera:

 Step 2 – Verify if the FOV set is correct

-- If there are no black arcs in any of the 4 sides -> then it means that the selected Camera field Of View (FOV) is good and it can be slightly increased (if necessary).
+- There are no black arcs in any of the 4 sides of the frame -> then it means that the selected FOV can be increased a bit.
+Please increase it of 10° and test the new FOV.

-Please send us the image of the video preview and your calibration file and we will let you know right away if the Camera field Of View (FOV) value is correct.
+Please send us the image of the video preview and your calibration file and we will let you know right away if the FOV value is correct.

 There are some cameras for which the output image is cropped when the resolution is set to a value lower than the maximum resolution and thus the FOV is different than the maximum FOV shown in the specifications.
-In this situations the Camera field Of View (FOV) shown in the table above is not good and needs to be reduced.
+In this situations the FOV shown in the table above is not good and needs to be reduced.

 The FOV of the ELP-USBFHD01M-L170 camera (when the Camera image width is set to 640 and the Camera image height is set to 480) is NOT 170° (as when the camera is used at 1920 X 1080).
-So, setting a Camera field Of View (FOV) of 120° makes the image too cropped (and black arcs would cover a big part of the image).
-This is why the right Camera field Of View (FOV) in a situation like this one is 70°.
+So, setting a FOV of 120° makes the image too cropped (and black arcs would cover a big part of the image).
+This is why the right FOV in a situation like this one is 70°.